 I will proudly admit that I have been a Wham! fan from the get-go.
-When their first singles started hitting the local college radio station in late 1982/early 1983, I was a high school senior.
+When their first singles started hitting the local college radio station in June of 1983, I was just graduating high school.
 I jumped on their first album Fantastic when it came out, and it quickly became part of the soundtrack of my college years (along with the next two as well).
 When the band broke up and George Michael went solo, Faith was a big part of my post-college nights of dancing.
 However, when the music became less frequent in the 90's, I sort of dropped off as a listener.
 I had not listened fully to his final few albums until very recently.

 This biography helped me understand why the music dropped off; the book goes into great detail on how miserable the singer was for decades.
 George Michael slammed against numerous self-constructed barriers: struggles with his self-image, an overwhelming self-imposed high bar of success, the secret of his sexuality that he kept hidden from the public, and various self-destructive decisions relating to his career.
 As the book details, the rampant drug use further added fuel to this career and life on fire.
 All together, it is no surprise that he struggled with depression for most of his life.
 He was the one of the biggest pop stars in the world; if only he had allowed himself to relish in the joy and happiness of it.
 He truly was a tragic, tormented figure in the most Shakespearean of terms.

 If you are a fan of his music or if you have a strong general interest in popular music of the 80's and 90's, I would very much recommend this biography.
 It is big (over 500 pages), but it is also very thorough.
 It covers every aspect of his music and his life in excruciating detail.

 Post a Comment